zayarlinhtetz3y-cpu/Retail-Sales-SQL-Analysis/README.md

 ## 🎯 Business Objective

-The main objective of this project is to use SQL to transform raw sales data into meaningful business insights that can support data-driven decision-making.
+The main objective is to use SQL to transform transactional sales data into meaningful business insights that can support **data-driven decision-making**.

-The project focuses on answering questions such as:
+The analysis answers questions such as:

-* What are the company's total sales and profit?
+* What are the company's total sales, cost, and profit?
 * Which region generates the highest sales?
 * Which products generate the highest sales and profit?
 * Which product categories have the highest profit margin?
-* Which customers generate the most revenue?
+* Which customers generate the most sales?
 * Which salesperson performs best?
-* Which months generate the highest sales?
+* Which month generates the highest sales?
-* How many orders and products are sold?
+* How many orders and units were sold?

 ---